One Year of Great Poker Results – Draws, Position, and Multi-way Pots

 The theory is clear on this – the threshold for value betting is higher, because there are more hands that I have to beat.
 So now I make fewer value bets when I have multiple opponents.

 Also, I usually bet smaller in multi-way pots.
 The equity is being shared across multiple players, so my share of the pie is smaller, and this is reflected in smaller bet sizes.
 I don’t hesitate to bet only 15% of the pot.
-One costly mistake I see is people betting big into a field of 3-4 opponents with hands such as top pair.[1]
+One costly mistake I see is people betting big into a field of 3-4 opponents with hands such as the top pair.

 Simply put, because I don’t anticipate winning the pot very frequently with a bet, I have to bet a linear range, rather than a polar one.
 With this approach, I profit from folds by players who whiffed, but I still have decent equity when I’m called.
 And the small bets limit my risk against a large field.